 - Good grains

-- Broken grains
+- Smashed grains

 - Burnt grains